-On March 8, the Centers for Disease Control and Prevention (CDC) issued new guidance on what fully vaccinated people can do safely.
+The Centers for Disease Control and Prevention (CDC) issued guidance this Spring on what fully vaccinated people can do safely.

 What does fully vaccinated mean?